-B11.5 Brake Lines
+B11.5 Brake Lines (UPDATED)

-All brake lines must be securely mounted and not fall below any portion of the vehicle (frame, swing arm, A-arms, etc.) Ensure they do not rub on any sharp edges.
-Plastic brake lines are prohibited
+- All brake lines must be securely mounted and not fall below any portion of the vehicle (frame, swing arm, A-arms, etc.) - Ensure they do not rub on any sharp edges. - Avoid being pinched by suspension parts - Have full range of motion in steering and suspension motion. - Never loaded in tension at the extremes of the steering angle. - Plastic brake lines are strictly prohibited.

-ARTICLE 12: FUEL SYSTEM AND FUEL
+ARTICLE 12: FUEL SYSTEM AND FUEL (UPDATED)

-B12.1 Fuel System Location (new/revised)
+B12.1 Fuel System Location

 The entire fuel system, including splash shield, drip pan, and engine (excluding intake air hoses) must be located within the envelope of the vehicle's roll cage (members defined in B8.3.1, and any extra primary or secondary members).
 The fuel tank mountings must be designed to resist shaking loose.
 All fuel tank mounting points shall be used.
-Fasteners must meet rule B14 - Fasteners or be OEM

-Fuel tanks must be mounted on the original OEM mounts with OEM fasteners or directly to the roll cage directly using at a minimum, secondary members and.
-Cantilever mounts are specifically prohibited.
+Fasteners must meet rule B14

+Fuel tanks must be mounted directly to the roll cage directly, using at a minimum secondary member.
+Cantilever mounts are prohibited.
 The tabs that mount the fuel tank must be welded to the roll cage secondary members and hold the tank rigid.
 Tabs must be less than 2" in length from the mounting hole to the outside of the secondary member it is welded to.